 A. Style name B. Style with additional formatting (overrides) C. Panel menu D. New Style button E. Delete icon

 When you select text or insert the cursor in text, the active styles are highlighted in the Character Styles and Paragraph Styles panels.
 By default, every character in a document is assigned the Normal Character Style and every paragraph is assigned the Normal Paragraph Style.
 These default styles are the building blocks for all other styles you create.

 A plus sign next to a style name indicates that there are overrides to the style.
 An override is any formatting that doesn’t match the attributes defined by the style.
 Any time you change settings in the Character and OpenType panel, you create an override to the current character style; likewise, when you change settings in the Paragraph panel, you create an override to the current paragraph style.

 For a video about using character and paragraph styles in Illustrator, see www.adobe.com/go/vid0047.

 You can change the definition of the default character and paragraph styles, as well as any new styles you create.
 When you change the definition of a style, all of the text formatted with that style changes to match the new style definition.

 Select the style in the panel, and choose Character Style Options from the Character Styles panel menu or Paragraph Style Options from the Paragraph Styles panel menu.

-note: Double-clicking applies the style to any selected text or, if no text is selected, sets the style for any new text you type.
-If you don’t want to apply the style, hold down Shift+Ctrl (Windows) or Shift+Command (Mac OS) when you double-click the style name.
+Note: Clicking applies the style to any selected text or, if no text is selected, sets the style for any new text you type.
+If you don’t want to apply the style, hold down Shift+Ctrl (Windows) or Shift+Command (Mac OS) when you click the style name.

 - On the left side of the dialog box, select a category of formatting options and set the options you want.
 You can switch to a different group of formatting options by selecting a different category.